vraj-desai/simon/README.md

 # simon
 This is Simon game implemented using html, css and basic java script.

-This game is best